Musikfest 2018 preparing for huge crowds

 "Over the last 30 years, it has grown.
 It has gotten bigger, it is spread out.
 It is on two sides of the river.
 They are up in town, across the street.
 There must be 9 or 10 festival sites, maybe more, I am not sure," added Osanitsch.

-If you've never experienced Musicfest, organizers say there is no time like the present.
+If you've never experienced Musikfest, organizers say there is no time like the present.

-"Musicfest is in its 35th year.
+"Musikfest is in its 35th year.
 If you have never been here we can't describe it to you.
 You must see it.
 It is the nation's largest free music festival.
 It takes place almost over 60 acres in Bethlehem," Hilgert says.

+For more information and a full lineup of all the happenings at this year's Musikfest, visit: